LogariusIV/Alos_act1/README.md

 });
 ```
-After that, we saved the data generated in a [db.json](https://github.com/LogariusIV/Alos_act1/blob/main/db.json)
+After that, we saved the data generated in a [db.json](https://github.com/LogariusIV/Alos_act1/blob/main/db.json).
-Next, we start our first service by running the following command in terminal
+Next, we start our first service by running the command
 ```
 json-server -watch db.json
 ```